mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

     curl -XPUT 'http://localhost:9200/pranks?pretty=true'

+This creates the “jokes” index:

     curl -XPUT 'http://localhost:9200/jokes?pretty=true'

 #### Enter test data.

-With the index created, let’s add some test data:
+With the index created, let’s add some test data to the “pranks” index:

     curl -XPUT 'http://localhost:9200/pranks/tubebar/1?pretty=true' -d '{ "name" : "Al Coholic" }'

-    curl -XPUT 'http://localhost:9200/jokes/bagels/1?pretty=true' -d '{ "question" : "How do you keep a bagel safe?", "answer" : "Put lox on it!" }'

-Sound return a “true” message like this:
+Which should respond with something like this:

 	{
 	  "_index" : "pranks",